thiki-org/kotlin-rest-sample/worklog.md

   - ``<arg resultMap="XXX"></arg>`` in ``<constructor/>`` element in sqlmap xml
   - using constructor arg injection in Kotlin code

-I prefer solution B because it can use `val` instead of `var` for the "reporter" to minimalize the visibility.
+I prefer solution B because it can use `val` instead of `lateinit var` to make the "reporter" property immutable.

 Remember "Don't talk to a stranger" Principle?
-I don't want the client code to use ``issue.reporter.doA()`` without any constraint.
+If needed, I can even use `private val` to prevent client codes from calling ``issue.reporter.doA()``.
+Of cause, reporter's information should be known by client, so I just make it `val`.

 # 2018-08-09